 Non-school counseling duties are identified by the ASCA National Model: A Framework for School Counseling Programs (4th Edition) as inappropriate to the school counselor's role and take away valuable time from implementing a school counseling program that meets the needs of students.
 This includes activities such as test coordination and administration, master schedule building, student discipline, and substitute teaching.
-The focus of the school counselor's work must be on leadership, advocacy, consultation, collaboration, referral, and systemic change.
-In order for the school counselor to maintain focus, it is critical to define appropriate and inappropriate activities.
+The focus of the school counselor's work must be on leadership, advocacy, consultation, collaboration, referral, and systemic change for academic success of students.
+In order for the school counselor to maintain focus, it is critical to define appropriate and inappropriate activities (see Table 1 below).2